maxking/lazr.config/lazr/config/docs/usage.rst

     >>> 'bad-section' in config
     False

 Optional SchemaSections are not inherited by the config.
 A config file must declare all optional sections.
 Including the section heading is enough to inherit the section and its keys.
 The config file may localize the keys by declaring them too.
-The local.conf file includes 'section-5', but not 'section_3.app_a'
+The ``local.conf`` file includes ``section-5``, but not ``section_3.app_a``.

     >>> 'section_3.app_a' in config